nuex/zodiac/README.md

     title: Contact
     author: Me

-Each markdown page can have its own meta file.
+Each page can have its own meta file.
 The only requirement is that the meta file is in the same directory as the page, has the same name as the page and has the `.meta` file extension.

 The optional `global.meta` file contains data that is available to all of your site's pages, like a site title.